chriswayg/concrete5/README.md

 Visit your Concrete5 site at h&#8203;ttps://example.com:8443 for testing

-On the setup page set your site name and admin user password and enter the following
+On the setup page, set your site name and admin user password and enter the following

 		Database Information:
 		Server:          c5mariadb